Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 1. Charles Barkley

 Charles Barkley and Michael Jordan were actually friends and golf buddies.
-Jordan was not able to forgive Chuck for criticizing his management style, which only produced a few playoff berths.
+Michael was not able to forgive Chuck for criticizing his management style, which only produced a few playoff berths.

 Philly failed to surround Charles with talent, so he demanded a trade.
 He was then traded to the Phoenix Suns for a package centered around Jeff Hornacek.

 With the Phoenix Suns, Charles was surrounded by talent.
 He had Kevin Johnson, Dan Majerle, Danny Ainge, Cedric Ceballos, Tom Chambers, Kurt Rambis and Richard Dumas.
 With all their offensive firepower, they were able to make it out of the West and had a matchup against Jordan.

 Michael was able to dispatch the Suns in six games thanks in part to a 41-point average and a dagger from John Paxson.